500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 If you don’t credit salary to a DBS account and haven’t input one manually, we’ll prompt you to enter your monthly salary.
 This will be taken as your net salary, or take-home pay.

 We assume you’ll continue to draw this monthly salary and will start your projection from the upcoming month till one year before your retirement age.
-We will also apply a growth rate of 3.4% p.a. to your monthly salary for the entire projection period, taking the year-on-year increase in median household income from work per household member in nominal terms as a guide.
-(Source: Ministry of Manpower, Feb 2018).
+We will also apply a growth rate of 3.3% p.a. to your monthly salary for the entire projection period, taking the annualised change in nominal wages from 2015 to 2020 as a guide.
+(Source: Ministry of Manpower, 2021).
 You can adjust the rates used by going to Plan settings.

 If you have a monthly rental income, we assume that you’ll draw the same amount throughout the years, from the upcoming month till end of life.
 No growth rate is applied.